tomassidiskis/Movie-Data-Correlation-Project/README.md

-Movie data correlation in Python.
+Movie Data Correlation in Python.

 Libraries used:
 * Pandas